NetWilliam/diffpng/README.md

 4. unicode filenames under windows(TM)
 5. 'just works' paralellism

-####modifications of Yee's & Myint's perceptual diff

-1. Same basic algorithm
-2. Modified "Max Laplacian Pyramid Levels" to be settable at runtime
-3. Start with 2 max pyramid levels.
-It can quickly detect a good match.
-4. Only if 2 levels detects a mismatch will we increase the levels, default to 5.
-5. If 2 through 5 all fail, then try Downsampling once, with blur, and then doing a simple blur three times.
-Then re-run the comparison.
-6. Also do a 'shift by one pixel' test.
-For OpenGL differences b/t platforms.
-7. Alter Default colorlevel setting.
-Try to balance between ignoring small differences in background tones, but not accepting images with big pixel differences.

-This acheives a level of perceptual diff that is extremely roughly equivalent of the following ImageMagick comparison:

-    convert img1 img2 -alpha Off -compose difference -composite -threshold 10% -morphology Erode Square -format "%[fx:w*h*mean]" info:

 ###what about Imagemagick and phash?

 ImageMagick is a huge dependency to require when a program only requires